PyWavelets/pywt/doc/source/ref/wavelet-packets.rst

 .. versionadded:: 0.2

-Version `0.2` of |pywt| includes many new features and improvements.
+Version `0.2` of PyWavelets includes many new features and improvements.
 One of such new feature is a two-dimensional wavelet packet transform structure that is almost completely sharing programming interface with the one-dimensional tree structure.